March 5, 2026

 March is known as the windiest month of the year.

-Changes in our indoor and outdoor environments affect our eyes year round, said Nathan Podoll, M.D., assistant professor of Ophthalmology and Visual Sciences at Vanderbilt University Medical Center.
+Changes in our indoor and outdoor environments affect our eyes all year, said Dr. Nathan Podoll, assistant professor of Ophthalmology and Visual Sciences at Vanderbilt Health.

 “This results in a sensation of irritation and something touching the surface of the eye.”